jembi/cameroon-bahmni-config/windows/README.md

 1. At configured intervals, checks to see if the VM is running
 1. If the VM is not running, start the VM
-1. If the VM is running and the service is stopped (user action or when the hosting windows machine has been shutdown), the service will gracefully shutdown the VM
+1. If the VM is running and the service is stopped (user action or when the hosting windows machine has been shutdown), the service will gracefully shutdown the VM before allowing the hosting machine to complete its shutdown cycle.

 The windows service is configured to automatically start (__*after 1min*__) whenever the windows server is booted up.
 The deafult interval for checking the status of the VM is 10mins. __Note__: The service __does not__ require a user to logon in order for the VM to start.